visriv/ai4sci/README.md

-# 🧠 SciRCA — LLM-Based Root Cause Analysis System
+# 🧠 ai4sci - reasoning and interpretation for science
-*A Modern Agentic AI + LLMOps Project (Task 1 of 3 in the SciIntelligence Suite)*
+*A Modern Agentic AI + LLMOps Project *

 ---